panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 *Web APIs* is the place the async operations (fetch requests, promises, timers) with their callbacks are waiting to complete.

-*The task queue* is a queue structure (First In, First Out) that holds the callbacks of async operations that are waiting to be executed.
-For example, the callbacks of a timed out `setTimeout()` or a clicked button event handler &mdash; waiting to be executed &mdash; are enqueued in the task queue.
+*The task queue* is a FIFO (First In, First Out) structure that holds the callbacks of async operations that are ready to be executed.
+For example, the callbacks of a timed out `setTimeout()` or a clicked button event handler &mdash; ready to be executed &mdash; are enqueued in the task queue.

-*The job queue* is a queue structure (First In, First Out) that holds the callbacks of promises that are waiting to be executed.
+*The job queue* is a FIFO (First In, First Out) structure that holds the callbacks of promises that are ready to be executed.
 For example, the resolve or reject callbacks of a fulfilled promise are enqueued in the job queue.

 Finally, *the event loop* permanently monitors whether the call stack is empty.
-If the call stack is empty, the event loop looks into the job queue or task queue to see if there’s any pending callback waiting to be executed.
+If the call stack is empty, the event loop looks into the job queue or task queue, and dequeues any callback ready to be executed into the call stack.

 ## 3. Job queue vs task queue

-Let's look again at the experiment and analyze it from an event loop perspective.
+Let's look again at the experiment from the event loop perspective.
 I'll make a step by step analysis of the code execution.

-A) The call stack executes `setTimeout(..., 0)` and *schedules* a timer:
+A) The call stack executes `setTimeout(..., 0)` and *schedules* a timer. `timeout()` callback is stored in *Web APIs*:

 ```javascript{1-3}
 setTimeout(function timeout() {